SimonAmable/MySuccessAutomation/README.md

 2. **Create a new branch** for your feature or bug fix.
 3. **Submit a pull request** with a clear description of your changes.

-If you dont wanna do anything technical and want some help dont hesitate to send me a email at [simonamable@gmail.com](mailto:simonamable@gmail.com), or message my discord : simon3421
+If you dont wanna do anything technical and want some help dont hesitate to send me a email at [simonamable@gmail.com](mailto:simonamable@gmail.com), or message me on discord @ : simon3421

 ---